aseetharam/rcac-bioinformatics/docs/trinity.md

 ### 3. Normalization of reads

 By default, Trinity will enable _in silico_ normalization of reads.
 This is especially useful if your dataset is too large.
 If you are using `--no_normalize_reads`, you may want to reconsider and remove this option.
-It will reduce the memory usage and the runtime of the Trinity run, but not alter the quality of the assembly.
+Normalization not only reduces memory usage and runtime but also improves the assembly of over-sampled transcripts.
+In fact, having too many reads can degrade the quality of the assembly.

 ### 4. Running Trinity stepwise